ebmarque/ebmarque/README.md

 In January 2023, I decided to pursue my passion and applied to the 42 Porto school.
 I was approved in the selection process and am now diligently working on the common core projects with great pleasure.
 I am a highly intelligent person with good communication skills and perform well in group work.

-A funny fact about this GitHub profile is that it was created in late 2022 when I was taking my first steps in the world of programming and discovering versioning tools.
-My nickname given by my friends in games has always been (V4R3J4O), and I ended up using this name as my username here, and it has remained so since then :D.

 <!-- Social Media Badges -->